RezuwanHassan262/Bengali-Speech-Recognition-with-Regional-Dialects/README.md

 # Bengali-Speech-Recognition-with-Regional-Dialects

 **Regional-Speech** is an extensive **Bangla Speech Recognition Dataset** that enables benchmarking **Automatic Speech Recognition (ASR)** models under regional dialectal variations.
 This dataset captures spontaneous speech data from various regions across **Bangladesh**, ensuring diversity in phonetics, lexicon, and prosody.
 This repo has all the codes and relevant files/resources behind the development of the regional speech dataset.
-This is an ongoing project and this dataset checkpoint had speech data from 12 districts, Which are shown below,
+To compare the Bengali speech with regional dialects with standard Bengali speech, we utilized the same amount of data samples from the [OOD-Speech: A Large Bengali Speech Recognition Dataset for Out-of-Distribution Benchmarking](https://arxiv.org/abs/2305.09688) speech corpus referring as **OOD** from hereafter.

 ---